- 1 Purpose

 - Direct emergency team members and others during emergency situations.

-- Report to the Dean or Director and to the Manager USQSafe any matters concerning the emergency procedures in the work area.
+- Report to the Dean or Director and to the Associate Director (Security and Emergency) any matters concerning the emergency procedures in the work area.

-- Liaise with Workplace Health and Safety Representatives on emergency issues.
+- Liaise with Associate Director (Security and Emergency) on emergency issues.

 - Assist in the investigation of incidents in relation to emergency situations and prepare reports if required.